 Our junior year of college started.
 Calvin and I had been writing letters all summer and were hot to see each other again.
 He had been working for his uncle out of state all summer, so we had not been able to see each other.
 School started late August, which is just when everyone wants to be in [hot southern city].
 It's the best time of the year.

 July is better.

 And I will go out on a limb here and venture that the smart girls who end up at an engineering school are not necessarily the same girls who have a clue about hair, makeup and clothes.
-As in, if you made a Venn diagram of Rice girls and pretty, flirtatious, cutely dressed and accessorized girls, there would be very little overlap.
+As in, if you made a Venn diagram of Small Private School girls and pretty, flirtatious, cutely dressed and accessorized girls, there would be very little overlap.
 Sure, there were some extraordinary young women on campus who were both smart and really put together, but the rest of us were either clueless or didn't care.

 It was an inverse of the high school universe, where many of us (or maybe just me and I am projecting my NOT BITTER AT NEVER HAVING BEEN ASKED TO A SINGLE HIGH SCHOOL DANCE on others) had been on the sidelines looking in at the cool, popular kids.
-Nerds are not valued in high school, but at Rice, almost everyone was a nerd.
+Nerds are not valued in high school, but at Small Private School, almost everyone was a nerd.
 But everyone was weird in his own way.
 Nerd was the necessary but not the sufficient.